zlszhonglongshen/A-Light-and-Fast-Face-Detector-for-Edge-Devices/README.md

 * `2019.07.25` This repos is first online.
 Face detection code and trained models are released.

 ## Introduction
-This repo releases the source code of paper xxxxx (link to citation).
+This repo releases the source code of paper "[LFFD: A Light and Fast Face Detector for Edge Devices](https://arxiv.org/abs/1904.10633)" .
 Our paper presents a light and fast face detector (**LFFD**) for edge devices.
 LFFD considerably balances both accuracy and latency, resulting in small model size, fast inference speed while achieving excellent accuracy.
 In practical, we have deployed it in cloud and edge devices (like NVIDIA Jetson series and ARM-based embedding system).
 The comprehensive performance of LFFD is robust enough to support our applications.